These wonderfully soft and chewy keto chocolate chip cookies are made with almond flour and extra dark chocolate chips.

 These cookies are wonderful by themselves.
 For a truly indulgent experience, serve them with keto hot chocolate.
 In the summer, I like to serve them with iced tea or iced coffee.

-You can also crumble them on top of chocolate yogurt or homemade frozen yogurt.
+You can also crumble them on top of chocolate yogurt or homemade frozen yogurt or layer them with keto ice cream to make an ice cream sandwich.

 Storing Leftovers